beanhuo/beanhuo.github.io/about.md

 <p>
 Like travels and photography
 <p>
-eager to study and learn newest technologies
+Eager to study and learn newest technologies

 <p>